uikit/uikit-site/docs/pages/cover.md

 ## Viewport height

-Adding the `uk-height-viewport` attribute from the [Utility component](utility.md) will stretch the height of the parent element to fill the whole viewport.
+Adding the `uk-height-viewport` attribute from the [Height component](height.md#viewport-height) will stretch the height of the parent element to fill the whole viewport.

 ```html
 <div class="uk-cover-container" uk-height-viewport>